"I had a long-term needle phobia and was very apprehensive about having acupuncture. Attilio put me at ease straight away and made me feel relaxed"

 In modern times, its practitioners of traditional Chinese medicine (TCM) that perform cupping on people.
 A hundred years ago western medicine doctors would have performed cupping on people in hospitals in the UK and Europe.

 What happens during a session

-During a cupping session you'll be asked where the muscle pain is.
-You'll then be asked to take your clothes off and lie down on a couch.
+During a cupping therapy treatment, the practitioner will ask you where your muscle pain and tension is.
+You'll then be asked to take your clothes off and lie down on a treatment couch.

 Once you're comfortable and ready to begin, the practitioner will place the cups on the painful areas that you advised the practitioner of.